ianmos01/chikleo/README.md

 ```bash
 python bot.py
 ```

+The bot saves issued keys in a SQLite database.
+By default the database file `vpn.sqlite` is created in the current directory.
+You can override the location using the `DB_PATH` environment variable.

 For Railway or Nixpacks deployments, set the start command to `python bot.py` in `nixpacks.toml` or a `Procfile`.